thepaan/RemoteMotor/README.md

 ## RemoteMotor
 This project is for remotely controlling a motor attached to an arduino via an nRF24 module.
+The programming is based on the getting started scenarios in the nRF24 libraries by TMRh20.

 ####Requirements
 The following libraries are required for this project: